Florida Rental Laws - An Overview of Landlord Tenant Rights in St. Augustine

 Required Landlord Disclosures in Florida

-• Radon Gas: Landlords must provide tenants with information regarding radon gas, whether or not it is present in or near the rental unit.
+• Radon Gas: Landlords must provide renters with information regarding radon gas, whether or not it is present in or near the rental unit.
 This disclosure must include state-provided language explaining the nature and potential hazards of radon gas .

 Florida Tenant Rights & Responsibilities